Gathering tour information...

-The tours are done live just like a tour in a museum would be conducted!
+The tours are done live - not pre-recorded*.
 This allows our guests to have real-time interaction with the Tour Guide and to even ask questions at given moments on the tour.
 As they are live, you'll have a more enjoyable experience viewing the tour from a device which will allow you to interact (chat, voice and/or video camera).

 What is the best way to view / take the tour?

 Zoom is the platform that is used for these virtual tours.
 This application is free and available on many different devices.
 However, the best possible experience will be had on a laptop, desktop computer, or a tablet with ample viewing room.
 You can watch from a TV, but that would prevent you from interacting as the tours are live.

 How many can take the tour at once?

 Our reservation system is designed to control the number of reservations that can be made.
 Up to 95 devices may be connected for a single tour.
 Up to 8 persons may view via your device, permitted local COVID-19 regulations allow it.

 After I reserve a tour, what can I expect?

 After you reserve your tour, you will get an email from the website as a confirmation (if you do not see this, please check your spam or junk folder).
 You will not receive anything thereafter until a day or so before the tour date.